ColfaxResearch/cxpn-admin-readthedocs/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`user-management` section for further information, including how to :ref:`usermanagement` the project.
+Check out the :doc:`user-management` section for further information, including how to :ref:`inviteusers` the project.

 For information on how to custom more granulator controlers of the portal check out :doc:`settings`.